 Sometimes in personal finance there may not always be a trade-off for a decision.
 That might be the case now with low mortgage rates.
 If your financial situation is strong – and maybe even if it isn’t – you may be able to take advantage of historically low mortgage rates to refinance.

 “Perhaps the best way to take advantage of these record-low interest rates is not within a 401(k),” says Tim Shaler, economist in residence at iTrustCapital in Encino, California.
-“As soon as the Fed and Treasury actions in the mortgage market normalizes originators’ ability to help borrowers, everyone who can save money should refi their mortgage on their homes.”

 The savings there could total hundreds of dollars a month alone, depending on the size of your loan.
 Any money could then be rolled into savings, either to bolster your emergency fund or allowing you to add more into your 401(k).
 In effect, you can create your own match via savings.